| |

 than most, stands surrounded by the indications of the mark

 Friedrich Gulda left on the big wide world.
+At

 Schloss Kremsegg, the motto “Befreite Klänge“